 Capital assets, which include machinery and equipment, are reported in the governmental activities column in the government-wide financial statements.
-Capital assets are defined by the School as assets with an initial, individual cost of more than \$1,000, except for computer equipment which uses an initial, individual cost of \$750; and an estimated useful life in excess of one year.
-Such assets are recorded at d.
-Assets, Liabilities and Net Assets (Continued)
+Capital assets are defined by the School as assets with an initial, individual cost of more than \$1,000, except for computer equipment which uses an initial, individual cost of \$750 and an estimated useful life in excess of one year.
+Such assets are recorded at historical cost if purchased or constructed.
+Donated capital assets are recorded at estimated fair value at the date of donation.